joshualmitchell/joshualmitchell.github.io/_posts/2018-02-13-data-science-q-a-collection.md

 Provide a simple example of how an experimental design can help answer a question about behavior.
 For instance, explain how an experimental design can be used to optimize a web page.
 How does experimental data contrast with observational data.

+## Unsorted

-### Question 31 (02/19/2018): What is KKT and what're it's conditions?
+What is KKT and what're it's conditions?

-### Question 32 (02/19/2018): What is Laplace Approximation and what's it used for?
+What is Laplace Approximation and what's it used for?

-### Question 33 (02/19/2018): What is a Time series?
+What is a Time series?
 What're some time series methods (ARIMA, SSA, machine-learning-based approaches) and what are their pros and cons?

-### Question 34 (02/19/2018): What is Structural equation modeling?
+What is Structural equation modeling?
 It's use?
 Weakness?

-### Question 35 (02/19/2018): What is Factor analysis (exploratory and confirmatory)?
+What is Factor analysis (exploratory and confirmatory)?
 It's use?
 Weakness?

-### Question 36 (02/19/2018): What is Power analysis/trial design (particularly simulation-based trial design)?
+What is Power analysis/trial design (particularly simulation-based trial design)?
 It's use?
 Weakness?

-### Question 37 (02/19/2018): What is Nonparametric testing (deriving tests from scratch, particularly through simulations)/MCMC?
+What is Nonparametric testing (deriving tests from scratch, particularly through simulations)/MCMC?
 It's use?
 Weakness?

-### Question 39 (02/19/2018): What're the different Topological data analysis tools (persistent homology, Morse-Smale clustering, Mapper...)?
+What're the different Topological data analysis tools (persistent homology, Morse-Smale clustering, Mapper...)?
 What're their uses and weaknesses?

-### Question 44 (02/19/2018): What're Markov chains and stochastic processes?
+What're Markov chains and stochastic processes?
 What're their uses and weaknesses?

-### Question 45 (02/19/2018): What're Network metrics and algorithms (centrality measures, betweenness, diversity, entropy, Laplacians, epidemic spread, spectral clustering)?
+What're Network metrics and algorithms (centrality measures, betweenness, diversity, entropy, Laplacians, epidemic spread, spectral clustering)?
 What're their uses and weaknesses?

-### Question 47 (02/19/2018): What're Bayesian networks (pathway mining)?
-What're their uses and weaknesses?
-### Question 48 (02/19/2018): What is Survival analysis?
+What is Survival analysis?
 Strengths, weaknesses?

-### Question 49 (02/19/2018): What is Mixture modeling?
+What is Mixture modeling?
 Strengths, weaknesses?
-### Question 50 (02/19/2018): What is Statistical inference and group testing?
-Strengths, weaknesses?
-### Question 51 (02/25/2018): How does the distribution of the data affect results for say, neural networks, regression, etc?
-Can we use it to our advantage?

-### What is latent semantic indexing?
-What is it used for?
-What are the specific limitations of the method?

-### Explain the differences between artificial neural networks with softmax activation, logistic regression, and the maximum entropy classifier.

-### Explain what a local optimum is and why it is important in a specific context, such as k-means clustering.
-What are specific ways for determining if you have a local optimum problem?
-What can be done to avoid local optima?
-###

-### What is latent semantic indexing?
+What is latent semantic indexing?
 What is it used for?
 What are the specific limitations of the method?